kar-ke/kar-ke/README.md

 ### Hey Guys, this is karthik 👋

-I'm a junior front-end developer at Bangalore based service startup. since im a junior i love to explore all the aspects of web development.
-I'm currently exploring different technologies and frameworks to expand my skillset and tackle more complex projects.
-Follow along on my journey as I continue to grow and develop my skills as a full-stack developer.
+I'm an junior front-end developer working on a startup called DeductiveClouds LLP .
+I'm passionate about exploring all aspects of web development and expanding my skillsets to achieve a goal to become Fullstack developer.
+Follow along on my journey as I grow and develop my skills as a full-stack developer.
+I'm excited to collaborate with other developers.

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=kar-ke&layout=compact&theme=radical&langs_count=10&hide=ShaderLab,LLVM)